ryanlonergan/ryanlonergan.github.io/portfolio/100_days.md

 table, maybe single out some projects

-If you are unsure of where to start, I have listed a few projects I think are particularly interesting or feel free to check the full list in the table below.
+If you are unsure of where to start, I have listed out a few projects I think are particularly interesting or feel free to check the full list in the table below.

 <div>